 - 1 When you receive a Selective Call, you hear two alert tones and the LED lights up solid yellow.
-The call received icons blink and the display shows Call received and back to the home display. - 2 The speaker unmutes. - 3 Hold the microphone vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth. - 4 Press and hold the PTT button to talk.
-Release the PTT button to listen.

-Note: If you press PTT button before pressing the Menu Select button directly below Call, your conversation will be heard by all members of the talk group.
+The call received icons blink and the display alternates between CALL RECEIVED and the home display. - 2 The speaker unmutes. - 3 Hold the microphone vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth. - 4 Press and hold the PTT button to talk.
+Release the PTT button to listen. - Note: If you press PTT button before pressing the Menu Select button directly below CALL, your conversation will be heard by all members of the talk group.

-If 20 seconds pass before you press the Menu Select button directly below the Call, you will not respond privately to the call just received.
+If 20 seconds pass before you press the Menu Select button directly below the CALL, you will not respond privately to the call just received.
 Instead, you initiate a Selective Call.
 See Making a Selective Call on page 39.

-Making a Selective Call
+🗍 Making a Selective Call